 The Town maintains approximately 50 bank accounts, most of which are reconciled to the Town Treasurer's cash book on a timely basis.
-However, we have previously noted the following accounts had not been fully reconciled.
+However, we have previously noted for a number of years, that two of the Town's accounts had unreconciled differences between the bank balance and the book balance maintained by the Treasurer.